JustSomeCarbon/Solace/docs/implementing-solace.md

 `square int (n int) = n * n;`

 The functoid, `square`, takes a single integer function, called `n`, and returns the result of calling `n` multiplied by `n`, which must evaluate to an integer value.

 #### Function Redeclaration
 All assignments in Solace are immutable.
 There is no way to redefine existing functoids and functions.
 This is to ensure the behavior of defined functions within a program.

+### Types in Solace
+Solace boasts a number of simple data types: *integers*, *floats*, *characters*, *strings*, and *booleans*.

 ### Arrays
 Arrays are a composite type that allow you to store a sequence of values for a given type.
 Arrays are defined by surrounding a type with brackets (`[int]`, `[string]`, etc.).
-You do not need to specify the size of the array, but it is important to note that array sizes are fixed.
+You do not need to specify the size of the array, but it is important to note that array sizes are fixed upon definition.

 `array_values [char] = ['a', 'b', 'c'];`

 We are technically able to increase the size of an array by creating a new array with the concat expression: `+>`.
-The new value must also be an array and defined to the appropriate depth.
+This, however, does not alter the array but returns a new array.
+The target being concatenated to the end of the array must also be an array and defined to the appropriate depth.
 ```
 mod Main do
 	main int do